digitaldesignlabs/talisman/README.md

 Masks may also be chained, e.g. ```{{name|parseAsMarkdown|lowercase}}```

 #### Loading templates from files ####
-Usually, you would not load templates from JavaScript strings, but from the filesystem.
+In the examples so far, we have used `createFromString()`, but usually you would load templates files from disk.

 ```js
 talisman.create("template.html").then(view => {
    view.toStream().pipe(process.stdout);
 });
 ```

-You can also load partial content from files.
+You can also load templates into variables on another templates.

 ```html
 <!doctype html>
 <html>